Judson Memorial Church- Belonging, Ambiguity & Legacy

 dc.date.issued2018

-dc.descriptionJulia Rogers Research Prize: Margaret Guccione Prizeen_US
+dc.descriptionJulia Rogers Research Prize: Margaret Guccione Prizeen

 dc.description.abstractJudson [Memorial Church] has maintained, to a certain extent, its legacy as a center for social and political issues as well as artistic expression and the experimental and avant-garde.
-Utilizing perspectives and opinions expressed through interviews with the church leadership, as well as secular members of the church staff, this paper will present an examination and cursory analysis of the current policy structures and programmatic philosophies of Judson Memorial Church in New York City’s Greenwich Village.en_US
+Utilizing perspectives and opinions expressed through interviews with the church leadership, as well as secular members of the church staff, this paper will present an examination and cursory analysis of the current policy structures and programmatic philosophies of Judson Memorial Church in New York City’s Greenwich Village.en

-dc.format.extent17 pagesen_US
+dc.format.extent17 pagesen

-dc.genreresearch articlesen_US
+dc.genreresearch articlesen

 dc.identifierdoi:10.13016/m2chdo-dpoc